lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 If a link to an EDHOC resource includes occurrences of the target attribute 'ed-prof', then the following applies.

-* The link MUST NOT include other target attributes that provide information about an EDHOC application profile (see, e.g., {{Section 6 of I-D.ietf-core-oscore-edhoc}} and {{sec-parameters-web-linking}} of this document), with the exception of the target attribute 'ed-ead' that MAY be included.
+* The link MUST NOT include other target attributes that provide information about an EDHOC application profile (see, e.g., {{Section 6 of RFC9668}} and {{sec-parameters-web-linking}} of this document), with the exception of the target attribute 'ed-ead' that MAY be included.

   The recipient MUST ignore other target attributes that provide information about an EDHOC application profile, with the exception of the target attribute 'ed-ead'.